marco262/my_wiki/data/onednd/class/druid.md

 ### Level 2: Wild Companion

 You can summon a nature spirit that assumes an animal form to aid you.
-As a Magic action, you can expend a spell slot or a use of Wild Shape to cast the _[Find Familiar](/onednd/spell/Find Familiar)_ spell without material components.
+As a Magic action, you can expend a spell slot or a use of Wild Shape to cast the _[[[spell:Find Familiar]]]_ spell without material components.

 When you cast the spell in this way, the familiar is a Fey, and it disappears when you finish a Long Rest.